The "food forest"

 About a century ago, the majority of this land along Riverton Road in Wagram was a patchwork of plowed fields, mostly cultivated with cotton.
 Various small farm plots were divided by hedgerows and old ditches originally dug by Scottish settlers (probably with some unlucky helpers).
 In the northwestern few acres, a lumberyard and train depot sprawled out with a collection of warehouses and other buildings next to the railroad (which is now long abandoned).

 During the second half of the 1900s, the train stopped running and other factors combined to send the economy of Wagram and all Scotland County into steep decline.
 This likely coincided with the exhaustion of soil on many farmlands after intensive use for many decades.
-(Layers of topsoil and humus are easily squandered, stripped of natural fertility, when land here in "the sandhills" is subjected to repeated plowing.)
+(Layers of topsoil and humus are easily squandered, stripped of natural fertility, when this sandy soil is subjected to repeated plowing.)

 Soon, almost all the old cotton fields reverted to forest.
 Local old timers could probably tell a lot more details about the ensuing decades.
 Life went on, and Wagram shrank and continued as a quiet little backwoods town on the river.